Had an issue with Ubank? Get a real response.

 Common complaints against Ubank

 Savings account bonus interest conditions: Confusion or surprises about rules.
-(Tip: Review current Save/Spend requirements; consider multiple Save accounts if advised by UBank to manage balance growth.)

-Complaints submitted through Ajust
+Ubank complaints submitted through Ajust

 How other consumers Ubank complaints got resolved

-Bonus interest rule change: After a new “balance growth” rule upset savers, UBank clarified how multiple Save accounts can help meet conditions, updated FAQs, apologised for confusion, and fielded feedback.
+Bonus interest rule change: After a new “balance growth” rule upset savers, UBank clarified how multiple Save accounts can help meet conditions, updated FAQs, apologised for the confusion, and fielded feedback.
 Some customers stayed after guidance; others switched providers.

 Step 1 — Internal escalation (ask for a manager/specialist): If first-line support can’t resolve it, request a higher-level review or case manager.
 Restate your desired outcome (e.g., unlock account, refund, fee reversal).